Christmas Waltz (Mad Men): Plot

-Don arrives home drunk and finds an angry Megan at the dinner table.
-She throws her plate against the wall and asks where he's been.
-She yells that she has sat waiting for someone who does not care about anybody.
-She orders him to sit at the table and eat.
+Don arrives home drunk and finds an angry Megan at the dinner table, furious that he didn't call to tell her where he was and that she stayed up waiting for him.
+Don claims that she likes to fight because it turns her on, but Megan rebuffs him and orders him to eat dinner with her.

-Rebecca (Embeth Davidtz) tells Lane she wants to visit England for Christmas.
-He claims the office needs him after Jaguar has renewed interest in the firm and he does not want to spend another Christmas alone.

-Harry tells Paul that his business connection liked the script but passed on it, even though he didn't really show it to NBC.
-He gives Paul $500 and a ticket to Los Angeles, urging him to leave the Krishnas and start over.
-Paul hugs him, saying that Harry was the first person to do anything for him.

 At the office, Pete informs the partners that Mohawk Airlines is suspending their advertising budget due to a machinist strike.
 When Lane protests cutting the bonuses entirely, the other partners agree to give bonuses only to the staff and defer their own.
-In the conference room, the partners inform the employees about Mohawk, Jaguar and the bonuses, only the last of which gets a response after Roger makes it clear that the employees are getting bonuses and the partners aren't.
-Don ends the meeting with a rally, saying that every Madison Avenue agency is defined by their first automobile client, and that when they obtain the Jaguar account, the world will know about SCDP.
-The room erupts in applause; Lane, however, is visibly uneasy as everyone files out.
+In the conference room, the partners inform the employees about Mohawk, Jaguar, and the bonuses, only the last of which gets a response after Roger makes it clear that the employees are getting bonuses and the partners aren't.
+Don ends the meeting with a rally, saying that when they obtain the Jaguar account, the world will know about SCDP.
+The room erupts in applause.
+Lane, however, is visibly uneasy as everyone files out.